nullexp/finman-auth-service/README.md

 # FinMan Auth Service

 FinMan Auth Service is a microservice responsible for handling authentication and JWT token management.
 This service provides functionalities to create tokens based on user credentials and validates tokens for authentication if required.
+Please note that the default username and password is admin.

 ## Table of Contents